itisnt/Teensy-4.1-Custom-Board/README.md

 - It's my first KiCad board, so a lot of things will be wrong (i assume...)
 - Since i use https://aisler.com to produce the PCB and Aisler allows to simply upload the _pcb file from KiCad, all the Gerber stuff is untested.
 So don't simply upload the gerber files.
 Setup KiCad 8 and create your own gerber files
 - KiCad 8.0.5 was used
+- Since i didn't find the right MagJack in KiCad i had to edit the Symbol for one of the MagJack available in KiCad.
+What i did was reordering R1-R8.
+Thats why there is a custom lib.
+And also you need the Teensy Lib which i've found somewhere in the internet.
 - I do not sell any PCB's

 ## Ideas for the future: